willlogs/unity-optimized-grass/README.md

 ## How to use
 There's a demo scene in the assets.
 Run it and click on the screen.
 Open up an issue if there's anything wrong.
+**Remember to set the priority to OpenGL instead of Vulkan in the player settings**

 ## Features